TODAY IN REVIEW

 Weather Analyst Richard Green

 Why wait until the six o’clock for the day’s weather extremes when you can read it here first!
-The Daily Debrief, each afternoon between 4 and 5 and exclusive to the Weather Watch Centre.
+The Daily Debrief, each day and exclusive to the Weather Watch Centre.